 You’ll be up early on day one of your Death Valley trip, as you have plenty to see today!
 I recommend taking US-95 N to enter the park from the northeastern corner if coming from Vegas.
 You’ll go through the sleepy town of Beatty, which is a great place to grab a coffee and a quick breakfast.

-Your first stop is hiking Mosaic Canyon, which is a four-mile hike with about 1,200 feet elevation gain.
-Going here in the morning will provide shade for a good portion of it so you can enjoy the walk and not worry about getting too hot.
+Your first stop is hiking Mosaic Canyon, which is a four-mile hike with about 1,200 feet of elevation gain.
+Similar to White Sands hikes, I highly recommend going here in the morning to provide shade for a good portion of it so you can enjoy the walk and not worry about getting too hot.
 Take your time on this to spot the Mosaic Canyon Breccia, which looks beautiful locked in with the stones found in the canyon.

 I have a post on Death Valley hikes for more details, but an important thing to note is that rock arrows show you the right way to go.
 Towards the end of the hike, you’ll have to climb up multiple boulders, and it may be confusing which way to go, so just follow the arrows made of rocks.
 The very end of the hike is a wall, so you literally can’t go anywhere else.